DELAY

 Duty-free allowances are based on individuals rather than groups.
 Each traveler has their own separate allowance, providing they are over the legal age.

-How to Pack When Traveling With Cigars
+How to Pack Cigars When Traveling

-Not only are cigars fragile, they also need to be kept in the right conditions to stay fresh.
-This can cause a bit of headache when you’re packing for a trip, especially if it involves a long-haul flight.
+Not only are cigars fragile, but they also need to be kept in the right conditions to stay fresh.
+This can cause a bit of a headache when you’re packing for a trip, especially if it involves a long-haul flight.
 There are a few ways to ensure your cigars arrive at your destination in good condition.

 Use a Travel Humidor